 Determine the Objectives and Goals

-Before starting work on the composition, it is necessary to determine the semantic content and objectives of the future drawing.
-It depends primarily on your ideas and tasks that are currently facing you.
+Before starting work on the drawing, it is necessary to determine the semantic content and objectives of the future artwork.
+It depends primarily on your ideas and tasks that you are facing at the moment.

 Examine the portraying item and choose a point of view